About

-I teach three courses at ENSAE Paris: social and economic network science (with Floriana Gargiulo), data ethics, and ethics and responsibility in data science.
-I also supervise an applied statistics group (with Sarah Berkemer).
-Elsewhere, I teach sociology of social networks at ENS/EHESS (with Maxime Cornet) and law and ethics of social and digital data at the University of Toulouse (with Marianne Prudet).
+I teach four courses at ENSAE Paris: social and economic network science (with Floriana Gargiulo), introduction to data ethics (1st year), data ethics (2nd year) and ethics and responsibility in data science (3rd year).
+Elsewhere, I teach sociology of social networks at ENS/EHESS (with Yasmine Houri).
+In Italy, I am a member of the PhD teaching committee at the department of economics of the University of Insubria, where I taught a Research Design course to first-year PhD students until 2022.

-I am a member of the Editorial Boards of Sociology and of Revue française de sociologie.
-I am an elected fellow of the European Academy of Sociology, and I co-convene the Social Networks Analysis Group of British Sociological Association.
+I am a member of the Editorial Boards of Platforms & Society and of Revue française de sociologie, and I was in the Board of Sociology until December 2024.

 From January 2016 until August 2022, I was at a major computer science lab, Laboratoire Interdisciplinaire des Sciences du Numérique, also in the Paris area, where I built bridges between the social sciences and the latest developments in machine learning and artificial intelligence.